heymannitschris/solanatradingbot/README.md

 # Solana Trading Bot

-This project is a Python-based trading bot for interacting with the Solana blockchain, specifically designed to fetch data, interact with Telegram bots, and scrape data from Telegram Mini Apps.
-It uses the Telegram Bot API, Selenium, and Solana Web3 to automate actions and provide real-time insights.
+This project is a Python-based bot designed to automate the process of analyzing tokens listed on Pump.fun and trading signals from Twitter.
+The bot scrapes the latest tokens from Pump.fun, analyzes the sentiment of tweets from a specified Twitter list, and sends trade signals to a Telegram bot.

 Features

-	•	Telegram Bot Interaction: Send and receive messages using the Telegram Bot API.
-	•	Data Extraction: Scrape data from Telegram Mini Apps (Web-based bots) using Selenium.
-	•	Solana Blockchain Interaction: Connect to the Solana blockchain and fetch wallet details.
+	•	Token Scraping: The bot scrapes the latest tokens from Pump.fun and fetches details like token names, symbols, mint addresses, and social media links.
-	•	Twitter Sentiment Analysis: Fetch and analyze tweets from specific Twitter lists.
+	•	Twitter Sentiment Analysis: The bot fetches tweets from a predefined Twitter list and performs sentiment analysis using TextBlob.
-	•	Automated Trading: The bot sends buy signals based on analysis from multiple sources (Twitter sentiment, RugCheck, etc.).
+	•	Contract Security Check: The bot verifies the contract security of tokens using the RugCheck API.
+	•	Telegram Integration: The bot interacts with Telegram bots to send notifications, including buy signals and token details.
-	•	Data Logging: Save the results (buy signals, sentiment analysis, and token details) to CSV files for record-keeping.
+	•	Data Logging: Saves token data, sentiment analysis results, and trading actions to CSV files.

 Installation

-To get started with the bot, follow the instructions below:
+Follow these steps to install and run the bot:

-1. Clone the repository
+# 1. Clone the Repository
 git clone https://github.com/yourusername/solanatradingbot.git
 cd solanatradingbot

-2. Create and activate a virtual environment
+# 2. Create and Activate a Virtual Environment
-If you’re using venv for Python environment management: python3 -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+python3 -m venv venv
+source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

+# 3. Install Dependencies
-3. Install required dependencies pip install -r requirements.txt
+pip install -r requirements.txt

-Make sure you have all the necessary dependencies installed:
+The required dependencies are:
-	•	requests: For HTTP requests to APIs.
+	•	requests: For making HTTP requests.
-	•	selenium: For scraping and automating interactions with Telegram Mini Apps.
+	•	selenium: For scraping data from the Pump.fun website.
 	•	tweepy: For interacting with the Twitter API.
-	•	textblob: For sentiment analysis.
+	•	textblob: For sentiment analysis on tweets.
-	•	wordcloud: To generate word clouds from Twitter data.
+	•	wordcloud: For generating word clouds.
-	•	matplotlib: For plotting sentiment analysis results.
-	•	nltk: For text processing and tokenization.
+	•	nltk: For natural language processing (tokenization and stop word removal).
+	•	matplotlib: For visualizing the sentiment analysis.
-	•	pandas: To handle data and save results in CSV files.
+	•	pandas: For handling CSV file exports.
-	•	webdriver-manager: For managing the WebDriver (used in Selenium).
+	•	webdriver-manager: For managing ChromeDriver for Selenium.
-	•	python-dotenv: To manage environment variables securely.
+	•	python-dotenv: For managing environment variables securely.

-4. Set up environment variables
+# 4. Set Up Environment Variables

-Create a .env file in the project directory and add your necessary credentials:
+Create a .env file in the project directory and include your API keys and Telegram bot credentials:

-# .env file
+.env file

-# Telegram Bot
+Telegram Bot credentials
 TELEGRAM_BOT_TOKEN=your-telegram-bot-token
 TELEGRAM_CHAT_ID=your-chat-id
 TOXI_SOLANA_BOT_ID=your-bot-id

-# Solana
-SOLANA_PRIVATE_KEY=your-private-key-in-base64

-# RugCheck
+RugCheck API credentials
 RUGCHECK_API_KEY=your-rugcheck-api-key

-# TweetScout
+TweetScout API credentials
 TWEETSCOUT_API_KEY=your-tweetscout-api-key

-# Twitter API
+Twitter API credentials
 TWITTER_API_KEY=your-twitter-api-key
 TWITTER_API_SECRET_KEY=your-twitter-api-secret-key
 TWITTER_ACCESS_TOKEN=your-twitter-access-token
 TWITTER_ACCESS_TOKEN_SECRET=your-twitter-access-token-secret

-5. Start the bot
+# 5. Run the Bot

-Run the script to start the bot: python script.py
+Run the bot by executing the following command:

-Usage

-Once the bot is running, it will:
-	1. Fetch the list of Solana tokens from the Pump.fun board.
-	2. Interact with the Telegram bot to fetch and process data.
-	3. Analyze the sentiment of tweets from the defined Twitter list.
+python script.py

+How It Works

+	1. Pump.fun Token Scraping: The bot scrapes tokens listed on Pump.fun, fetching details like token name, symbol, and social media links.
+	2. Twitter Sentiment Analysis: It fetches tweets from a Twitter list and performs sentiment analysis on them.
-	4. Check the contract security using the RugCheck API.
+	3. Contract Security: The bot verifies the contract security of tokens using RugCheck to ensure that they are safe to buy.
-	5. If certain conditions are met (e.g., good contract security, high sentiment score), the bot will send a buy signal to the Toxi Solana bot.
+	4. Buy Signal: If a token passes the sentiment analysis and contract security check, the bot sends a buy signal to a Telegram bot.

-Features in Detail

-	•	Twitter Sentiment Analysis: The bot fetches tweets from a specific Twitter list and analyzes the sentiment using TextBlob.
-Positive sentiment leads to the bot sending a buy signal.
-	•	Pump.fun Token Scraping: The bot scrapes the latest tokens from Pump.fun, checks their contract security via RugCheck API, and monitors sentiment using Twitter analysis.
-	•	Telegram Integration: The bot sends updates and buy signals via a Telegram Bot to notify you of any trading opportunities.

-Files
+Data Files

-	•	script.py: The main script that runs the bot and handles all the interactions and analysis.
-	•	requirements.txt: A file that lists all the Python dependencies.
-	•	.env: The environment variables file containing API keys and tokens.
-	•	tokens.csv: CSV file that logs the details of the tokens fetched from Pump.fun.
+	•	tokens.csv: Contains the list of tokens fetched from Pump.fun.
-	•	buy_signals.csv: CSV file that logs the details of the buy signals sent by the bot.
+	•	buy_signals.csv: Logs the buy signals sent by the bot.
-	•	tweets_analysis.csv: CSV file containing the tweets and their sentiment analysis.
+	•	tweets_analysis.csv: Contains the tweets analyzed for sentiment.
+	•	wordcloud_tokens.csv: Contains the tokens used to generate the word cloud.

 Troubleshooting

-If you encounter issues, make sure the following:
-	•	You have the correct versions of Chrome and ChromeDriver installed and they match.
-	•	The Telegram bot has proper permissions and the Telegram chat ID is correctly set.
-	•	You have the necessary API keys for RugCheck, TweetScout, and Twitter API.
+Common Issues:

+	1. Bot Can’t Click the ‘I’m Ready to Pump’ Button:
+	•	Ensure that the XPath for the button is correctly matched and that the page loads fully before the script interacts with it.
+	2. WebDriver Version Mismatch:
+	•	Make sure ChromeDriver matches the installed version of Google Chrome.

 Contributing

-If you’d like to contribute to this project, feel free to submit a pull request or open an issue.
-All contributions are welcome!
+Feel free to fork this repository and submit a pull request to improve the bot!
+Contributions are always welcome.